background

 Shortcut wins overall — with Claude right behind it.

 Both Shortcut and Claude perform meaningfully better than Copilot and ChatGPT.
-If an analyst has a choice of which tool to use today, Shortcut and Claude are the only ones worth considering.
+If an analyst has a choice of which tool to use today, Shortcut and Claude are the ones worth considering.

 Criteria #1: How it feels working with the tool